Infineon/ifx-linux-bluetooth/code-examples/linux-example-btstack-wakeonle/README.md

 - 32-bit UUID setting for wake up
 - 32-bit UUID + Manufacture Data settings for wake up
 - Disable wake-up functionality
-- Wake on LE Connection (Peripheral mode) (Tested only for CYW5557x target)
+- Wake on LE Connection (Peripheral mode) (Tested only for CYW5557x and CYW5551X targets)
 - Reset to LE Legacy Only
 - Reset to Default
 - Check LE EXT ADV Support or Legacy Only